ibrod83/nodejs-web-scraper/website/docs/doc1.md

         logPath: './logs/'//Highly recommended: Creates a friendly JSON for each operation object, with all the relevant data.
     }

-    var articles = [];//Holds all article objects.
+    const articles = [];//Holds all article objects.

-    var getPageObject = (pageObject) => {//This will create an object for each page, with "title", "story" and "image" properties(The names we chose for our scraping operations below) articles.push(pageObject)
+    const getPageObject = (pageObject) => {//This will create an object for each page, with "title", "story" and "image" properties(The names we chose for our scraping operations below) articles.push(pageObject)
     }

-    var scraper = new Scraper(config);//Create a new Scraper instance, and pass config to it.
+    const scraper = new Scraper(config);//Create a new Scraper instance, and pass config to it.

     //Now we create the "operations" we need:

-    var root = new Root();//The root object fetches the startUrl, and starts the process.
+    const root = new Root();//The root object fetches the startUrl, and starts the process.

     //Any valid cheerio-advanced-selectors selector can be passed.
-For further reference: https://cheerio.js.org/ var category = new OpenLinks('.css-1wjnrbv',{name:'category'});//Opens each category page.
+For further reference: https://cheerio.js.org/ const category = new OpenLinks('.css-1wjnrbv',{name:'category'});//Opens each category page.

-    var article = new OpenLinks('article a', {name:'article', getPageObject });//Opens each article page, and calls the getPageObject callback. var image = new DownloadContent('img', { name: 'image' });//Downloads images. *It's important to choose a name, for the
+    const article = new OpenLinks('article a', {name:'article', getPageObject });//Opens each article page, and calls the getPageObject hook. const image = new DownloadContent('img', { name: 'image' });//Downloads images. *It's important to choose a name, for the
-    //getPageObject callback to produce the expected results.*
+    //getPageObject hook to produce the expected results.*

-    var title = new CollectContent('h1', { name: 'title' });//"Collects" the text from each H1 element.
+    const title = new CollectContent('h1', { name: 'title' });//"Collects" the text from each H1 element.

-    var story = new CollectContent('section.meteredContent', { name: 'story' });//"Collects" the the article body.
+    const story = new CollectContent('section.meteredContent', { name: 'story' });//"Collects" the the article body.

     root.addOperation(category);//Then we create a scraping "tree":
       category.addOperation(article);